For undergraduate candidates.

 Please refer to the following link to take care of your exit interview: http://www.oc.edu/services/financial/loans/StaffordLoans.aspx

 The name and mailing address on the graduation forms will be used for the commencement program and to print and mail diplomas.
-Therefore, you MUST fill out the graduation form on myOC, located in the Registrar’s area.
-You will receive only your diploma cover at the ceremony.
+Therefore, you MUST fill out the graduation form in the Registrar’s section of myOC.
+You will only receive your diploma cover at the ceremony.
 If the address to which you want your diploma mailed (within two months following commencement) has changed, it is your responsibility to inform the Registrar’s Office.
-Nothing can be released until you are cleared with Financial Services, please take care of this early.
+Nothing can be released until you are cleared with Financial Services so please take care of this early.

 Class rings can be ordered at Senior Salute.
 Rings are at the candidate’s expense.